Student Loan Refinance Guide

 Brazos strives to provide transparent pricing.
 Check out our Rates & Terms to see our loan options, rates, and terms.

-Brazos Refinance Loans begin repayment immediately and do not offer repayment options such as graduated repayment schedules or income sensitive repayment options.
-These options may be available to you through your current lender and will be lost if you refinance your existing loans.
-If you believe you may want to take advantage of these special repayment options, refinancing may not be right for you.
+Brazos Refinance Loans begin repayment immediately and do not offer repayment options such as graduated repayment schedules or income-sensitive repayment options.
+In addition, Federal Direct Loans may offer other programs, such as loan forgiveness programs.
+These options and programs may be available to you through your current lender and will be lost if you refinance your existing loans.
+Therefore, if you believe you may want to take advantage of these special repayment options and other programs, refinancing may not be right for you.
+To learn more about the existing federal programs and options on Federal Loans, please visit https://studentaid.gov/.

-Also, forbearance and deferment options may be available with your existing loans that are not available with a refinance loan.
-If you plan on going back to school, for instance, your existing loans may allow you to defer payment on the loans until you are no longer enrolled in school, whereas a Brazos Refinance Loan will not have this deferment option.
+Also, forbearance and deferment options may be available with your existing federal loans that are not available with a Brazos private or direct loans refinance program.
+If you plan to return to school, for instance, your existing federal loan may allow you to defer payment on the loans until you are no longer enrolled in school, whereas a Brazos Refinance Loan will not have this deferment option.

 In order to make an informed decision about refinancing your student loans, you’ll need some information about your existing loans.